 You can’t beat quality like that.

-Designed with compressibility and warmth in mind, the Marmot Nanowave 45 sleeping bag is an excellent example of a high quality product at a great price (For the latest prices and discounts, check here).
+Designed with compressibility and warmth in mind, the Marmot Nanowave 45 sleeping bag is an excellent example of a high-quality product at a great price.

-Additionally, this mummy style sleeping bag captures and contains body heat.
-It has easy to reach draw cords and an excellent zipper guard.
+Additionally, this mummy-style sleeping bag captures and contains body heat.
+It has easy to reach drawcords and an excellent zipper guard.
 While the compressibility of this sleeping bag might be its most impressive feature, it was also designed with comfort and warmth in mind.
-Available in two sizes, regular (up to 6ft) and long (up to 6.6ft), the Marmot Nanowave appeals to people off all heights.
+Available in two sizes, regular (up to 6ft) and long (up to 6.6ft), the Marmot Nanowave appeals to people of all heights.